PixelsUp/GlitchMatic/README.md

 ### Associated Costs
   - **Software licenses**: Game engine (Unity), art software, and sound editing tools.
   - **Marketing and promotion budget**: Social media campaigns, trailers, and early access demos.
-A LinkTree has been developed with all the according websites.
+A LinkTree has been developed with all the corresponding websites.
   - **Potential porting to consoles**:  While the initial development will focus on PC, we are considering porting the game to consoles like PlayStation and Xbox.
 This will involve additional costs for platform certification, development kits, and ensuring compatibility across different systems.
 Porting will depend on the game's success and demand from the player base.

 ---